The FOA Grant Program offers expertise in developing grants to secure funds for projects and programs across the FOA units.

 Projects awarded grant funds:

-• Police stress management and counseling: $56,734 awarded to the UC Davis Police Department for for culturally competent critical incident stress management and counseling provided by first responder trained clinicians over the next 2 years.
+- Police stress management and counseling: $56,734 awarded to the UC Davis Police Department for culturally-competent, critical incident stress management and counseling provided by first-responder trained clinicians over the next 2 years.